Sunday, 12 August 2018

 This route is being designed exclusively for the British Heart Foundation by Rough Ride Guide

-Toilets will be available at the start, finish and some of water stops along the route.
+Toilets will be available at the start, finish and at rest stops along the route.

-You'll be fully supported by an experienced first aid team, event marshals and the route is fully signed.
-Support vehicles are also available to collect you and your bike from any checkpoint should you find you are unable to complete the challenge.
+You will be fully supported at this event with an experienced medical team, marshals and a fully signed route.
+Support vehicles will also be available to collect you and your bike from our rest stops should you find you are unable to complete the challenge.

 Welcome to the club